Vickrant-Phandd/SQL-Assignments/README.md

 # SQL-Assignments
-SQL Assignments given by intellipaat on which i had worked and practise.
+SQL Assignments given by intellipaat on which I had worked and practise.